AlibabaCloudDocs/sls/intl.en-US/Alerting/Alerting (New)/Feature overview/The alerting feature of Log Service.md

 ## Billing method

 The new alerting feature is in public preview, you are charged only when you receive alert notifications by using SMS messages and voice calls.
-For more information, see[Log Service pricing](https://www.alibabacloud.com/product/log-service/pricing?spm=a3c0i.139163.9288850920.1.7690637avzyiqo).
+For more information, see [Log Service pricing](https://www.alibabacloud.com/product/log-service/pricing?spm=a3c0i.139163.9288850920.1.7690637avzyiqo).

 |Notification method|Description|
 |-------------------|-----------|